-iOS also demonstrates strong growth in USA at 45.6% sales share, up 4.9% pts YoY.
-All Top 5 models sold are iPhone; iPhone 12, iPhone 11, iPhone SE (2nd generation) and the two iPhone 12 Pro models.
+iOS also demonstrated strong growth in U.S. with a 45.6% sales share, up 4.9 percentage points year on year.
+All Top 5 models sold are iPhone; iPhone 12, iPhone 11, iPhone SE (second generation) and the two iPhone 12 Pro models.
 This demonstrates the breadth of iPhone’s portfolio across price bands to broaden consumer appeal.

-In Q1 2021, Chinese brands continue to perform well locally and in European markets; at least 1 in 4 smartphones sold in Italy are Xiaomi (up 4% pts YoY) and it is also 36.7% of smartphone sales in Spain, near flat performance YoY.
-Oppo continues to grow in China with 11% sales share (+2.7% pts.
-YoY) and demonstrates its expansion into more markets reaching 5% of sales share in Spain, Italy and Japan.
+Chinese brands continue to perform well locally and in European markets; at least one in four smartphones sold in Italy are Xiaomi (up 4 percentage points year-on-year) and it is also 36.7% of smartphone sales in Spain, near flat performance year-on-year.
+Oppo continues to grow in China with 11% sales share (+2.7 percentage points year-on-year) and demonstrates its expansion into more markets reaching 5% of sales share in Spain, Italy and Japan.

-In Japan, 57.4% of smartphones sold are Android (+6.2% pts YoY), performance being driven by the launch of Sharp’s Aquos Sense 4 series. iPhone SE (2nd generation) still proves to be the most popular model; although having launched a year ago (April 2020) it will be interesting to see whether the position as number 1 model sold will continue to be held.
+In Japan, 57.4% of smartphones sold are Android (+6.2 percentage points year-on-year), with performance being driven by the launch of Sharp’s Aquos Sense 4 series. iPhone SE (second generation) still proves to be the most popular model; although having launched a year ago (April 2020) it will be interesting to see whether the position as the number one model sold will continue to hold.

-While “camera quality” hasn’t grown as a reason YoY, it still ranks in the Top 3 across EU5 and Australia.
-More specifically, “Dual/Multi lens camera”, “Quality of the rear camera” and “Quality of photos in low light”.
+While “camera quality” hasn’t grown as a reason year-on-year, it still ranks in the top three across the EU5 and Australia.
+More specifically, “Dual/Multi lens camera,” “Quality of the rear camera” and “Quality of photos in low light.”
 Unlike other markets, “Selfie camera” ranks higher in China than in other markets.
-In the USA, “camera quality” moves from ranking 3rd to 4th, overtaken by “Features of OS” (more specifically, the features of the OS that have grown YoY was “in built voice assistant” and “organizing apps/folders”.
-It appears USA is not the only market to see an increase in the proportion of people buying for “Features of OS” with five other of the nine reported markets and narrowing in on these OS features “OS Cloud/Back up storage” sees an uptick in most markets.
-The on-going buzz and rising availability of 5G enabled smartphones/tariff plans continues to translate across all reported markets with a higher proportion of smartphones being purchased for its “5G Capability” vs. this time last year.
+In the U.S., “camera quality” moves from ranking third to fourth, overtaken by “Features of OS” (more specifically, the features of the OS that have grown year-on-year was “in built voice assistant” and “organizing apps/folders.”
+It appears the U.S. is not the only market to see an increase in the proportion of people buying for “Features of OS” with five other of the nine reported markets and narrowing in on these OS features “OS Cloud/Back up storage” sees an uptick in most markets.
+The ongoing buzz and rising availability of 5G-enabled smartphones/tariff plans continues to translate across all reported markets with a higher proportion of smartphones being purchased for its “5G Capability” vs. this time last year.

-Chan continues, “thinking about the future purchasing outlook for the rest of the year, over the next six months between 13% to 20% of smartphone owners intend to purchase a smartphone; the lower share being France and the higher share being Italy. iPhone is the No.1 preferred brand in USA, Australia, Japan and Great Britain.
+Thinking about the future purchasing outlook for the rest of the year, over the next six months between 13% to 20% of smartphone owners intend to purchase a smartphone; the lower share being France and the higher share being Italy. iPhone is the number one preferred brand in the U.S., Australia, Japan and Great Britain.
 In the EU5 markets, with the exception of Great Britain, Samsung is the most preferred brand and it’s Huawei in China.

 Manufacturers should be driving online as a means to build consumer touchpoints before they purchase.
 Consumers are researching online to prepare for their smartphone purchase.
 In all reported markets, except in France, consumers visit manufacturer websites to get information.
-The importance of cost is also demonstrated through the use of price comparison websites in 6 of the 9 reported markets.
+The importance of cost is also demonstrated through the use of price comparison websites in six of the nine reported markets.

-Network carriers are still important in the USA, with purchasers using both website and in-store as a means to research.
-Finally, we cannot underestimate the influence of Earned touch points with asking friends/customer reviews appearing in the top 3 pre-purchase research methods in seven of the nine markets reported.
+Network carriers are still important in the U.S., with purchasers using both website and in-store as a means to research.
+Finally, we cannot underestimate the influence of earned touch points with asking friends/customer reviews appearing in the top three pre-purchase research methods in seven of the nine markets reported.